Diablo (2025 film)

 Diablo is a 2025 action thriller film directed by Ernesto Díaz Espinoza, written by Mat Sansom and starring Scott Adkins, Marko Zaror and Alana De La Rossa.

 The film was released in select theaters, video on demand, and digital platforms on June 13, 2025.

-It was a streaming hit in the US, reaching #3 on Amazon Prime's top ten.
+It was a streaming hit in the US, reaching #3 on Amazon Prime's top ten and staying in the top ten for just under two weeks.

 It also proved to be a top ten streaming success in both the UK and Brazil, reaching #7 on Rakuten TV in the UK and #3 on Globoplay, Brazil's most popular streaming service.